 The fuel bypasses the intake valves entirely and enters the cylinder as a high pressure mist.
 Fuel may be injected at any point during the intake stroke, or if the engine is running in low load ultra-lean mode, the fuel may not be injected until some point during the compression stroke.
 The air/fuel mixture is then compressed and ignited by a spark as the piston approaches top dead center.
 The exploding air/fuel mixture generates heat and pressure that pushes the piston down during the power stroke.
 The burnt exhaust gases are then pushed out of the cylinder during the exhaust stroke.

 Direct injection requires extremely high operating pressures (up to 2200 PSI) compared to conventional multiport fuel injection systems that typically require only 40 to 60 PSI.
 Direct injection requires more delivery pressure to overcome compression pressure inside the cylinder and to delivery a higher volume of fuel in a shorter period of time.
+The higher injection pressure also helps to atomize the fuel into small droplets so it will mix better with air for more complete combustion.

 Some engines with direct gasoline injection do not have a conventional throttle because the throttle is not used to control engine speed and power.
 The engine computer does that by varying the time and amount of fuel that is injected into each cylinder.
 Eliminating the throttle means there is no restriction to incoming air and little or no vacuum in the intake manifold.
 This reduces the normal pumping loses caused by the throttle plates and intake vacuum for improved engine efficiency.

 Spraying fuel directly into the combustion chamber as compression is building, and during and after initial combustion allows the engine to make more power using less fuel.
-Engines with GDI can tolerate extremely lean fuel mixtures under light load and cruise conditions.
+Engines with GDI can tolerate extremely lean fuel mixtures (up to 40:1) under light load and cruise conditions.
 The net result is typically 15 to 20 percent better fuel economy compared to multiport fuel injection.

 The ability to closely control the fuel mixture and give the engine just what it needs at just the right moment also means GDI engines can handle higher static compression ratios.
 The Buick 3.6L V6 has a compression ratio of 11.3 to one, which helps improve combustion efficiency and power.
 The Mazda Skyactiv-G 2.0L and 2.5L engines have a 14:1 compression ratio for even higher efficiency.
 GDI engines usually produce more horsepower than those with multiport injection systems.